 “Have I not commanded you?
 Be strong and courageous!
 Do not tremble or be dismayed, for the LORD your God is with you wherever you go.”
 Joshua 1:9 NASB

-Everyone was surprised when Moses died.
-He was old, but his death was unexpected according to Deuteronomy 34:7.
-Word spread rapidly through the camp.
-The likely successor was Joshua since he had been Moses’ assistant.
-Moses had previously “laid hands” on him, and he had gained the blessing of wisdom from God.
+Moses’ death surprised everyone.
+Though old, his death was unexpected, according to Deuteronomy 34:7.
+Word spread through the camp with forest-fire speed.
+His likely successor was Joshua since he had been Moses’ assistant.
+Moses had “laid hands” on him, and God gave him the gift of wisdom.

-After thirty days of mourning, God spoke to Joshua.
-He was aware God had spoken to Moses, but what a shock it must have been to have God talk to him.
-God picked him to be the new leader of Israel.
+After thirty days of mourning, a heavenly voice spoke to Joshua.
+Though aware God had spoken to Moses, what a shock it must have been to hear a divine voice.
+The Creator had chosen Joshua as the new leader of Israel.

-Before he could even get accustomed to the idea, he was given an enormous task.
+With hardly time to grasp it, God gave him an enormous task.
 He was to lead the Israelites across the Jordan river into the promised land.
-For forty years Joshua had followed the instructions of Moses, but now he was the leader.
+For forty years, Joshua had followed the instructions of Moses, but now he was the leader.

 It seemed God knew Joshua was unsure of himself.
-He repeated three times, “Be strong and courageous,” God told him to just follow His law and everything would be alright.
-He went further and instructed Joshua to “meditate on it day and night… so that you may have success.”
+He repeated three times, “Be strong and courageous,” God told him to just follow His law, and everything would be all right.
+He went further and instructed Joshua to “meditate on it day and night… so you may have success.”

-My father died unexpectedly when he was ninety years old.
-I really thought he would live past one hundred.
-He was sharp of mind and still drove a car.
-He was caring for my dementia-impaired mother with a little help from my brother who lived nearby.
+My father died at ninety years old.
+It shocked me because I thought he would live past one hundred.
+Still sharp of mind and capable of driving, he cared for my dementia-impaired mother.

-The last time I visited Dad, I suggested he get some help, but he said they were fine for the present time.
-In an instant, Dad was gone.
-He died on his living room floor.
-My oldest surviving brother and his wife who live nearby took care of the essentials until others could arrive.
+The last time I visited Dad, I suggested he get help with Mom, but he refused.
+Six months later, Dad collapsed and died.
+My oldest surviving brother and his wife, who lived close, took care of the essentials until others arrived.

-This may sound like your story, or maybe it was a more gradual process.
-Possibly, you were forced to step in once your loved-one could no longer live safely alone.
-Whatever the reason, you are now in charge.
+This may resemble your story, or was it more gradual?
+Maybe, you stepped in once independent living was no longer a choice.
+But, whatever the reason, we are now in charge.

-It is hard enough to be a full-time caregiver, but some must deal with other problems like legal issues.
-Sometimes family differences turn sibling against sibling.
-I’ve even seen the matters divide families only to be resolved by a judge.
+It’s hard enough to be a full-time caregiver, but it’s worse when family problems cause legal issues.
+Family differences may turn siblings against each other.
+I’ve seen matters divide families until a judge must resolve the dispute.

-When you begin to waiver, draw your courage from His Word.
-Read the scriptures.
-Meditate on its message.
-Then, pray over it, and listen for the guidance of the Spirit.
-God will give you courage for the moment.
-The famous actor, but the not-so-great theologian, John Wayne said it this way, “Courage is being scared to death and saddling up anyway.”
+When we waiver, let’s draw our bravery from His Word.
+We can read the scriptures and meditate on its message.
+Then it’s time to pray and listen for the Spirit to guide us.
+God will give us fortitude for the moment.
+The famous actor, but the not-so-great theologian, John Wayne, said it this way, “Courage is being scared to death and saddling up, anyway.”